His Majesty's Theatre, Perth: 1970s renovation

 The theatre's grand marble staircase was relocated to provide a larger foyer.
 It had its marble treads replaced but retains the original balustrade.
 The former Sportsman's Bar of the hotel was converted to function as the theatre's new box office, and the side entrance from King Street was made an emergency exit.
 Soundproofing was also installed within the building's walls to reduce traffic noise.

 During the renovation there was debate about the best way to manage the theatre in the future.
 The favoured option was to establish a trust to operate it, which could focus on best serving the arts rather than worrying about commercial viability of productions.
 However, on 8 February 1979, Premier Court announced that His Majesty's would be run by TVW Enterprises Ltd, the owner of the rival Perth Entertainment Centre.
 This led to public outcry over potential conflicts of interest, and in June 1979 TVW declined to manage the theatre.
 The Perth Theatre Trust was instead created, and it took over the running of the theatre.
 His Majesty's Theatre finally reopened on 28 May 1980, with a reduced seating capacity of 1250.

 His Majesty's Theatre has long been recognised as an important piece of Western Australia's history: in 1978 it was entered onto the Register of the National Estate.
 On 8 April 1994, it was included as an interim entry on the Western Australian Register of Heritage Places, before receiving a permanent entry on 16 December 1994.
-The theatre was named a State Heritage Icon in December 2004, and since February 2001 has housed a Museum of Performing Arts.